British Airways destinations operated by Concorde from 1977

 Exactly, the British operator began the history of the 27 years of Concorde by flying to Bahrain, an independent and sovereign island country in the Middle East.
 Why?
 Probably not many remember.
 We didn't find an explanation either.
 Transoceanic flights to the United States began on 26 May 1976, and the first US destination was Dulles International, Washington.

 The Concorde aircraft (G-BOAD) was the only one painted in hybrid livery - British Airways and Singapore Airlines.
-In 1977, the two airlines operated flights with Concorde, on the London - Singapore route, under codeshare.
+In 1977, the two airlines operated Concorde flights on the London-Singapore codehare route.
 Flights to Singapore were operated via.
 Bahrain.

 We will return with more information from the history of Concorde and British Airways.